multitudes/oldmultitudes.github.io/_posts/2010-04-09-C# scripting basic for AR and VR applications in Unity.markdown

 ##### Math class.

-Static because I call the methods from the class name.
+It is a static class because I call the methods from the class name.
 Ex Math.cos It returns a double.
 We provide a double as parameter.
 But wait.. it is an angle in radiant !

 (float)Math.cos(45)  		// wrong we need radiants.